- February 22, 2018

 Citystate is a single-player strategy game focused on macro management and economics, allowing players to plan, build, and experiment with political ideologies in a city-building sandbox.
 The game features mature content and is based on today's world economy, with mechanics designed to mimic modern nations.
 Despite its pretty visuals, it has been noted for its presence of bugs and grinding aspects.
 Citystate II is now available for wishlisting on Steam.

-- Unique blend of city-building and political simulation, allowing players to explore various economic and political ideologies.
+- Citystate offers a unique blend of city building and political simulation, allowing players to explore various governance styles and their impacts on society.

 “With its deep simulation mechanics and strategic decision-making, Citystate provides a realistic and immersive experience.”